-- B) unseeded competitors shall be allocated to Starting Groups at random, such that an equal or near equal number of competitors are allocated to each Starting Group. - 7.4.2 Unless specified otherwise in Rule 7.1 or the relevant Sections and Rules of Part 3 (Event Rules), the quotas for the Semi-Final and Final Rounds shall be twenty-six (26) and eight (8), respectively. - 7.4.3 The quotas for the Semi-Final and Final Rounds shall each be filled with the highest ranked competitors from the immediately prior completed round. - a) If there are two Starting Groups in any Category, the quota for the following round shall be equally divided and applied to both groups. - b) If the quota is exceeded as a result of ties, all tied competitors will qualify for the next round. - 7.4.4 The starting order within each Starting Group in the Qualification Round shall be determined as follows: - a) for route A, by random selection; and - b) for route B, in the same order as route A: - i) if there are two routes, with a stagger of 50%.
+- B) unseeded competitors shall be allocated to Starting Groups at random, such that an equal or near equal number of competitors are allocated to each Starting Group. - 7.4.2 Unless specified otherwise in Rule 7.1 or the relevant Sections and Rules of Part 3 (Event Rules), the quotas for the Semi-Final and Final Rounds shall be twenty-six (26) and eight (8), respectively. - 7.4.3 The quotas for the Semi-Final and Final Rounds shall each be filled with the highest ranked competitors from the immediately prior completed round. - a) If there are two Starting Groups in any Category, the quota for the following round shall be equally divided and applied to both groups. - b) If the quota is exceeded as a result of ties, all tied competitors will qualify for the next round. - 7.4.4 The starting order within each Starting Group in the Qualification Round shall be determined as follows: - a) for route A, by random selection; and - b) for route B, in the same order as route A: - if there are two routes, with a stagger of 50%.
 For example, where the Starting List includes twenty (20) or twenty-one (21) competitors, the competitor starting 11th on route A will start 1st on route B; and - ii) if there are three routes, with a stagger of 33%; and - c) for any route C, in the same order as route A with a stagger of 66%.

-- 7.4.5 The starting order for each round after the Qualification Round shall be the reverse of the ranking from the relevant preceding round, i.e., the best ranked starts last.
-Where competitors are tied, their starting order shall be: - a) where the tied competitors each have a Seeding, in descending order of their Seeding, i.e., best ranked starts last: and - b) where the tied competitors are each unranked or have the same Seeding, randomized; and - c) where competitors(s) having a Seeding and unranked competitor(s) are tied, the unranked competitor(s) shall start first, and in each case will be published in an Official Starting List.
+- d) Subject to Sport Discretion (Rule 1.9.2), Youth National Championship competitors may be allocated to similarly-sized, non-overlapping Starting Waves, where the competitors in each Starting Wave shall have a starting order as set forth in Rules 7.4.4(a) to (c). - 7.4.5 The starting order for each round after the Qualification Round shall be the reverse of the ranking from the relevant preceding round, i.e., the best ranked starts last.
+Where competitors are tied, their starting order shall be: - a) where the tied competitors each have a Seeding, in descending order of their Seeding, i.e., best ranked starts last; and - b) where the tied competitors are each unranked or have the same Seeding, randomized; and - c) where competitors(s) having a Seeding and unranked competitor(s) are tied, the unranked competitor(s) shall start first, and in each case will be published in an Official Starting List.